Last Updated on October 11, 2025 by Lindsey

 Take Breaks: Museum fatigue is real, especially for little ones.
 Plan some downtime in your day – maybe a picnic on the National Mall or a quick stop at a nearby playground.

-Family-Friendly Dining Options Near the National Mall
+Family-Friendly Restaurants Near the National Mall

 Exploring Washington DC museums can work up an appetite.
 Here are some family-friendly restaurants near the National Mall: